 See the video for more instruction.

-Free Live Webcast: I’m offering a FREE LIVE WEBCAST titled 3 Keys to Ace Any Job Interview.
+Free Webinar: I’m offering a FREE WEBINAR titled 3 Keys to Ace Any Job Interview.
 It comes with great instruction and a nice workbook for note taking.
 Even more, I have an awesome giveaway when you attend.
-It’s an eBook titled How to Interview the Employer: 75 Great Questions to Ask Before You Take Any Job.
+It’s an eBook titled Ace Your Job Interview.
 There are several times available.
 You can sign up here.

 Like this episode?
 Please share it via social media and review it on iTunes!
 I can keep this blog and all future podcasts and videos ad-free and sponsor-free ONLY because you share my work!
 Please share or subscribe to my podcast and YouTube channel too!

 Want more advanced material?
 Join the milewalk Academy!